theronhitchman/euclidean-geometry/class/index.md

 > **Question N:** Are the notions of a Conger convex kite and a Cohen convex kite equivalent?
 State and prove a theorem.

+### September 26

+> **Challenge O:**
+  1. Figure out where the point E in Prof Ball's argument actually ends up.
+  Can we describe this point in some interesting way?
+Maybe we can prove that it never lands inside the triangle.
+  2. Construct an explicit example of a triangle ABC where the points F and G fail to have the situation that Prof Ball claims.

 ### September 28

 > **Challenge P:** (Bavido-Cohen-Schultz) Find a definition for convex/non-convex for general polygons.

-> **Question Q:** (Mitchell-Van Ryswyk) Should we change the defnition of "exterior angle"?
+> **Question Q:** (Mitchell-Van Ryswyk) Should we change the definition of "exterior angle"?
 Can an exterior angle really lie inside a polygon?

 > **Challenge R:** (Phaly) Come up with a definition of "the point X lies inside the polygon P."

 > **Challenge S:** Find language to classify these pentagons.

-> **Conjecture T:** If ABCDE is a convex pentagon, then it is possible to insert diagonals BD and BE to split ABCDE into three non-overlapping triangles.
+> **Conjecture T:** (Phaly) If ABCDE is a convex pentagon, then it is possible to insert diagonals BD and BE to split ABCDE into three non-overlapping triangles.

+### September 30

+> **Question U:** (Cohen-Goedken) In a non-convex kite, can the intersection point of DB and AC be collinear with CAE?

+> **Question V:** (class) What classes of polygons break Mr Phaly's proposed definition.

+> **Question W:** (class) When two or more line segments of a polygon cross, does the intersection create another vertex?

+> **Question X:** (class) In a non-convex kite, if diagonal AC is extended to a line, will that line AC always cross segment BD?